Unusual Options Activity Insight: Futu Holdings | Benzinga

 Unusual Options Activity Insight: Futu Holdings

-Futu Holdings (NASDAQ:FUTU) shares experienced unusual options activity on Friday.
-The stock price moved down to $101.56 following the option alert.
+Futu Holdings (NASDAQ:FUTU) shares experienced unusual options activity on Thursday.
+The stock price moved up to $107.99 following the option alert.

 - Option Type: SWEEP